coopermaa/awesome-sinatra/README.md

 ## File Uploading

+* [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) - A classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks.

 ## Micro Frameworks inspired by Sinatra

 * [Angelo](https://github.com/kenichi/angelo) - Sinatra-like DSL for Reel that supports WebSockets and SSE